panchalmeet7/panchalmeet7/README.md

 * 🌍  I'm based in Gujrat
 * ✉️  You can contact me at [meetpanchal194@gmail.com](mailto:meetpanchal194@gmail.com)
-* 🧠  I'm learning React native
+* 🧠  I'm learning Angular

 ### Skills